Felix Randal

 That is what makes “Felix Randal” one of literature’s very greatest miniature masterpieces.

-Gerard Hopkins has taken us, in all of fourteen lines, into the minds and circumstances of these two humans, and Hopkins ends not in pity or pathos but in pure celebration of Felix Randal, a strong and healthy human whom Hopkins had come to love — a man “powerful even amidst his peers” (who as farriers swinging huge heavy hammers the live-long day and pounding out brute iron slag, were each powerful, down to the last man, yet Felix was the strongest and greatest of them all).
+Gerard Hopkins has taken us, in all of fourteen lines, into the minds and circumstances of these two humans, and Hopkins ends not in pity or pathos but in pure celebration of Felix Randal, a strong and healthy human whom Hopkins had come to love — a man “powerful even amidst his peers,” who as farriers swinging huge heavy hammers the live-long day and pounding out brute iron slag, were each powerful, down to the last man, yet Felix was the strongest and greatest of them all.

-Felix Randal was also a happy human (“all thy more boisterous years”), and back in those beautiful days of youth when Felix was so powerful and so happy, how far away from forethought it all was – all this sickness and death, as it should have been and should always be.
-Because when we’re vital and healthy and happy, there is life to be lived and it should be lived.
+Felix Randal was also a happy human (“all thy more boisterous years”), and back in those beautiful days of youth when Felix was so powerful and happy, how far away from forethought it all was – all this sickness and death, as it should have been and should always be.
+Because when we’re vital and healthy and happy, there’s life to be lived and it should be lived.

 The goal and purpose of life is life.